EllieChen-Git/Angular-Basics/README.md

 1. Create a Component

-- Selector: should be kebab-cased (lower case) and include a desh '-'
+- Selector: should be kebab-cased (lower case) and include a dash '-'
-- Class: shoulbe be Pascal case
+- Class: should be Pascal case

 src\app\courses.component.ts